DNRC/FCG-User-Documentation/docs/index.md

 incident if one is present.
 Click on the close button or outside of the modal to close it.

-The financial code list can be filtered by using the text input field, the area and unit dropdowns, as well as the voided and Montana Only checkboxes.
+The financial code list can be filtered by using a generic search field, the area and unit dropdowns, as well as the voided and Montana Only checkboxes.
+The generic searh field filters by all of the incident properties visible on the code list page.
+If the area and unit dropdowns don't contain the item that you are looking for, it means that it isn't present in any codes for the fire year selected.

 The other page shows the preseason admin codes.
 This can be accessed using the `Admin Codes` link on the application header bar.
 If there